telefonicaid/iotagent-ul/docs/usermanual.md

 specify a single transport protocol.
 Instead, different transport protocol bindings can be established for different scenarios.

-This transport protocol binding has not been implemented yet.

-The following sections describe the bindings currently supported, or under development.
+The following sections describe the bindings currently supported: HTTP, MQTT and AMQP.

 #### HTTP
 There are three possible interactions defined in the HTTP binding: requests with GET, requests with POST and commands.